Olof Trätälja

-Olaf Tree Feller (Old Norse: Óláfr trételgja, Swedish: Olof Trätälja, Norwegian: Olav Tretelgja, all meaning Olaf Woodwhittler) was the son of the Swedish king Ingjald illråde, ruler of the House of Yngling in the 7th century according to Ynglingatal, a Skaldic poem detailing the kings of that house.
+Olof Trätälja (Old Norse: Óláfr trételgja, Swedish: Olof Trätälja, Norwegian: Olav Tretelgja, all meaning Olaf Woodwhittler) was the son of the Swedish king Ingjald illråde, ruler of the House of Yngling in the 7th century according to Ynglingatal, a Skaldic poem detailing the kings of that house.

 Heimskringla

 His mother was Gauthild, a princess of West Götaland, whose maternal grandfather was Olof the Sharp-sighted, the king of Nerike.

 His mother sent him to his foster-father Bove in West Götaland, where he grew up with his foster-brother Saxe who was surnamed Flette.

 When Olof heard of his father's death, he assembled the men who were willing to follow him and went to his kinsmen in Nerike, because after his father's atrocities, the Swedes had grown hostile towards the Ynglings.

 When the Swedes learnt that Olof and his kin had sought refuge in Nerike, they were attacked and had to head west through deep and mountainous forests (Kilsbergen) to Lake Vänern and the estuary of Klarälven (where Karlstad is now situated).
 Here, they settled and cleared land.
 Soon they had created a whole province called Värmland, where they could make a good living.

 When the Swedes learnt that Olof was clearing land, they were amused and called him the Tree-feller.
 Olof married a woman named Solveig who was a daughter of Halfdan Guldtand of Soleyar.
-Olof and Solveigh had two sons, Ingjald Olofsson and Halfdan Hvitbeinn, who were brought up in Soleyar in the house of his mother's uncle Sölve.
+Olof and Solveig had two sons, Ingjald Olofsson and Halfdan Hvitbeinn, who were brought up in Soleyar in the house of his mother's uncle Sölve.

 Because of king Ivar Vidfamne and his harsh rule many Swedes emigrated to Värmland, and they became so numerous that the province could not sustain them.
 The land was afflicted by famine of which the Swedes accused the king.
 It was an old tradition in Sweden of holding the king responsible for the wealth of the land (see Domalde).
 The Swedes accused Olof of neglecting his sacrifices to the gods and believed that this was the cause of the famine.

 The Swedish settlers thus rebelled against Olof, surrounded his house on the shores of lake Vänern and burnt him inside it.
 Thus he was sacrificed to Odin, like his ancestor Domalde.